 Hopefully, these tests will help you decide if you'd rather have the early version MU-1, a mid-production model or a later version of the receiver - but, you'll probably be like me and want to own and operate all of the different versions!

 - In 1927, the MU-1 was rapidly becoming obsolete.
 Many "high quality"

 Neutrodynes were on the market that performed as well as, if not better

-than, the Grebe MU-1 (the incredible FADA 8, for one.)
-Grebe did
+than, the Grebe MU-1 (the incredible FADA 8, for one, though it was

 introduce a single dial version but it wasn't produced in any quantity.